unknown-flowers/site/content/posts/love_letters.md

 - An Eternal Golden Braid: A book by Douglas Hofstadter, that expounds concepts fundamental to mathematics, symmetry and intelligence.
-- Monade: The term monad (from Ancient Greek ����� (monas) ’unity’, and ����� (monos) ’alone’) is used in some cosmic philosophy and cosmogony to refer to a most basic or original substance.
+- Monade: The term monad (from Ancient Greek μονάς (monas) 'unity', and μόνος (monos) ’alone’) is used in some cosmic philosophy and cosmogony to refer to a most basic or original substance.
 As originally conceived by the Pythagoreans, the Monad is the Supreme Being, divinity or the totality of all things.
 - XOR: XOR gate, exclusive OR, is a digital logic gate that gives a true output when only one of the inputs is true.
-- Holons: A holon (Greek: ����, from ����, holos, ’whole’ and -��, -on, ’part’) is something that is simultaneously a whole in and of itself, as well as a part of a larger whole.
+- Holons: A holon (Greek: ὅλον, from ὅλος, holos, 'whole' and -ον, -on, 'part') is something that is simultaneously a whole in and of itself, as well as a part of a larger whole.
 In other words, holons can be understood as the constituent part–wholes of a hierarchy.